Tuesday of Week 18 of Ordinary Time – First Reading

 I have seen the Lord!

 In many ways, Mary Magdalene can be called a Beloved Disciple.
-No one shows a stronger love for Jesus than this woman who had been liberated from a seriously sinful life.
+No one shows a stronger love for Jesus than this woman who had been liberated from a seriously disturbed life.
 She was there with Jesus’ Mother and some other women at the foot of the cross keeping vigil, while not one of the men disciples was to be seen.
 After Jesus was buried, she kept vigil by his tomb.
 Early on Sunday morning, she was there again when the tomb was discovered to be empty.
 After the visit of Peter and the Beloved Disciple, she alone stayed on to mourn.

 In this Gospel, she is the very first person to whom the Risen Jesus reveals himself.
-And she is the very first of his followers to announce the Resurrection of the Lord.
+And she is the very first of his followers to announce the resurrection of the Lord.
 This gives her a unique place in the Gospel story.

 There is a choice of two First Readings.
 The first is from the Song of Songs and expresses the lover’s distress at the loss of the one she loves and then her joy at finding him: